SpaceChuck/CreateYourFrisk/README.md

 An iOS port of Create Your Frisk.
 Might work on Android too.
 Thanks to [ereralp5kekadam](https://github.com/ereralp5kekadam) for ~~forcing me~~ kindly asking me to make this.

 ## Building
-After building, add UIFileSharingEnabled and LSSupportsOpeningDocumentsInPlace to Info.plist on iOS.
+After building, add UIFileSharingEnabled and LSSupportsOpeningDocumentsInPlace to Info.plist.

 ## Issues
 - Shaders are not supported
 - Probably more that I haven't found yet